1992 Great Britain Lions tour: Second Test

-Former Australian test skipper, Gold Coast captain/coach Wally Lewis, was a late withdrawal for the Seagulls with a hamstring injury.
+Former Australian test skipper, Gold Coast captain/coach Wally Lewis, was a late withdrawal for the Seagulls with a hamstring injury while Dale Shearer was also unavailable due to the same injury that saw him forced to withdraw from each of the Ashes tests after being selected in the centres for each game.

 Third Test

 The third and final test was allocated points for the 1989–1992 Rugby League World Cup.

 By playing in this, his 37th test match, Australian captain Mal Meninga became his country's most-capped test player, breaking the record of former Australian captain Reg Gasnier who was on hand to congratulate Meninga on his achievement.
-Meninga also equalled Keith Holman's record for most tests against Great Britain (11).
+Meninga's 14th Ashes test also broke Keith Holman's record for most Ashes tests against Great Britain (at his retirement on the 1994 Kangaroo Tour, Meninga would leave the record, still standing as of 2024, at 17 Ashes tests).
 His try and four goals also brought his total of points scored in Anglo-Australian test matches to 108, overtaking Neil Fox's record.

 The third test at Lang Park in Brisbane was played in warm, dry conditions in total contrast to the second test.
 Mal Meninga (4) and Paul Eastwood (2) traded goals for the only scores in the first half.
 Lions captain Garry Schofield had the best scoring opportunity of the first half when put into a gap only 10 metres out from the Australian line, but the pass from Paul Newlove was called forward by referee Dennis Hale.
 Late in the half a fight erupted with rival hookers Steve Walters (Aust) and Martin Dermott (GB) trading blows.
 Meninga then kicked a penalty goal to give the home side an 8-4 lead at half time.